 Human Trafficking Victims

-This course meets Human Trafficking requirements in Florida for Nurses.
+This course meets the Human Trafficking requirements in Florida for Nurses but is NOT approved for the Texas mandatory requirement.

 CE Course Description